Arizona Cardinals vs. Carolina Panthers NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - In Carolina's nine games this year, it has four wins against the spread.

-- Carolina's games this season have gone over the total in just two out of nine opportunities (22.2%).
+- Carolina's games this season have hit the over two times in nine opportunities (22.2%).

-- When Carolina puts up more than 17.2 points, it is 4-3 against the spread and 4-3 overall.
+- When Carolina records more than 17.2 points, it is 4-3 against the spread and 4-3 overall.

-- Carolina is 4-1 against the spread and 4-1 overall when the team amasses more than 321.0 yards.
+- Carolina is 4-1 against the spread and 4-1 overall when the team picks up over 321.0 yards.

-- The Panthers have turned the ball over 15 times, two fewer times than the Cardinals have forced turnovers (17).
+- This year the Panthers have 15 turnovers, two fewer than the Cardinals have takeaways (17).

 Home and road insights

-- This season, in four home games, Arizona has gone over the total once.
+- In four home games this season, Arizona has gone over the total once.

 - Carolina is 2-2 overall, with two wins against the spread, in away games.